MikhaD/nixos-config/README.md

 # Mikha's NIXOS Configs
 This repository contains my nixos configuration files for my laptop and server.

+Several modules, like bash, have their own readme files with more information.

 ⚠️ This is a work in progress.
 There are many aspects of my system that are still configured imperatively.